So, I have seen a bunch of different ways to spell darktable. Which one is right?¶

 I try to export to a TIFF file and it takes ages, what’s happening?¶

 We have got a few similar reports on slow TIFF export, and we have identified the root cause in an upstream system.
-Please bear with us until this gets fixed.
+Please update your darktable install, the fixes are part of the installer since 2.4.1.

 I read a lot of information in the manual to turn on some debug settings, but I cannot see any debug information.
 Where can I find those debug logs?¶